Click on the map to see a larger image of the area.

 Klickitat County Museum - Presby Mansion in Goldendale features farm equipment, pioneer furnishings, tools and artifacts, in a classic Victorian home.
 127 W. Broadway.
 Hours: 9 a.m. to 5 p.m. daily, April 1 through Nov.
 1. Open house first Sunday in December 2004.
 Off-season by appointment.
 (509) 773-4303.

-Historic The Dalles Days
+in The Dalles

 This site designed and maintained by